-7 minute beginner HIIT workout.
-Full body routine, no equipment.
+7 minute bodyweight HIIT workout for beginners: Full body routine, no equipment.
 11 different exercises.
 Highly challenging.
-Let's train together!
+Let's workout together!

-To perform this 7 minute beginner high intensity interval workout, you have to review your video first, then warm up and you are ready to go.
+To perform this 7 minute bodyweight HIIT workout for beginners, you have to review your video first, then warm up and you are ready to go.

 In this session, you will perform a total of 11 bodyweight exercises, your interval frame will be 20 seconds of work, followed by 10 seconds of rest.